-Resource Type Master Workers Notes to store client configuration for HDP cluster services on Workers.
+Resource Type Master Workers Notes You will be asked to create a /var/lib/cdsw directory on all the Worker hosts during the installation process.
+However, they do not need to be mounted to a block device.
+It is only used to store client configuration for HDP cluster services on Workers.
 Docker Block Device 1 TB 1 TB The Docker Block Device is required on all Master and Worker hosts.